belieflab/drmParadigm/README.md

 ## ⚙️ Configuration

 Modify `exp/conf.js` to adjust task parameters such as:
-- Number of word lists
+- version
-- Presentation time for each word
+- time durations for lists/words
-- Recall duration

 ## 🛠 Development Guide